 male has a red line from the bill to the throat.

 An adult female has the same line, but it is black.

-for nests and to forage on.
+large trees.
 Its principal foods are beetle larvae

 and carpenter ants, which it vigorously excavates from

 standing dead tree trunks (snags).
 It is also

 known to eat berries and nuts.

 Pileated Woodpecker is territorial, and is usually a

 in flight, emitting a staccato-like "laugh".
 It uses